ucc23/ucc/_clusters/turner6.md

 glat: 0.29422
 r50: 1.2
 plx: 0.1256
-UTI: "0.74"
+UTI: "0.70"
-UTI_COLOR: "#d7eeca"
+UTI_COLOR: "#dff2cb"
 UTI_C_N_COL: "#e3f3cd"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#ffffe8"
+UTI_C_lit_COL: "#fff6da"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.68
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.5
+UTI_C_lit: 0.42
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Turner 6</b> is a moderately populated, very dense object of very high C3 quality.
 It is located at a large distance from the Sun, above the mid-plane.
-It is moderately studied in the literature.<br><br>This object shares a large percentage of members with at least one entry reported in the same catalogue.
+It is poorly studied in the literature.<br><br>This object shares a large percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.2